-- (1) If the DA files the case in Juvenile Court the JUS 8716 form accompanies the case to court. - (2) If the DA chooses not to file a case they must complete and route the JUS 8716 form before returning case to probation. - d.
-If the youth is released on their own recognizance (O/R) prior to the filing of a petition, the above documents are submitted to the contested case function, which in turn submits them to the DA. - 4.
-Custody Options - a.
-Release O/R to parent or guardian pending DA decision to file petition. - b.
+- (1) If the DA files the case in Juvenile Court, the JUS 8716 form and/or JUS 8717 form accompanies the case to court. - (2) If the DA chooses not to file a case they must complete and route the JUS 8716 form before returning case to probation. - d.
+If the youth is released on their own recognizance (O/R) prior to the filing of a petition, the above documents are submitted to the contested case function, which in turn submits them to the DA.

+4. Custody Options

+a.
+Release O/R to parent or guardian pending DA decision to file petition.

+- b.
 Release O/R to parent or guardian after a petition is filed, but prior to Detention Hearing, at which time a Pretrial Hearing date must be obtained from the court clerk. - c.
-Release on PPP pending the Detention Hearing. - (1) Custody Intake Release - (a) Youth and parents agree to conditions and sign a PPP Release Agreement. - (b) Youth and parents are advised of date and time of Detention Hearing at signing. - (2) Field Release - (a) Youth must meet the booking criteria. - (b) The field DPO will staff the case with their SPO and obtain approval to place the youth on PPP. - (c) Both the youth and parent(s) will be indoctrinated to the terms and conditions of PPP.
+Release on PPP pending the Detention Hearing. - (1) Custody Intake Release - (a) Youth and parents agree to conditions and sign a PPP Release Agreement. - (b) Youth and parents are advised of date and time of Detention Hearing at signing.
+Document notification with an Electronic Contact Report (ECR) entry in ICMS. - (2) Field Release - (a) Youth must meet the booking criteria. - (b) The field DPO will staff the case with their SPO and obtain approval to place the youth on PPP. - (c) Both the youth and parent(s) will be indoctrinated to the terms and conditions of PPP.
 The youth will initial each item and sign the bottom.
-The parent(s) and the field DPO will also sign the bottom of the form. - (d) Whenever possible, a photograph of the youth will be included with the release agreement, which is submitted to Custody Intake. - (e) Fill out a field release with the Data Sheet, attached to the Application for Petition, Probable Cause Declaration, and original PPP Indoctrination to JH form.
+The parent(s) and the field DPO will also sign the bottom of the form. - (d) Whenever possible, a photograph of the youth will be included with the release agreement, which is submitted to Custody Intake. - (e) Fill out a field release with the Data Sheet, attached to the Application for Petition, Probable Cause Declaration, and original PPP Indoctrination to JH form. - (f) Once the youth is released on PPP, the field DPO will call the PPP DPO and provide the following information: - i.
+Youth's full name - ii.
+J/DL# Number - iii.
+Address - iv.
+Phone Number - v.
+Next court date - vi.
+General description of offense(s)